yanxu2021/ExploreCalifornia/FinalProjectReview.md

 [Back to the top](https://github.com/yanxu2021/ExploreCalifornia/blob/main/README.md)

-## Project Step 18 - Final Presentation(Product Release / Project Presentation)
+## ※Project Step 18 - Final Presentation(Product Release / Project Presentation)
 ### This is the starting point for your presentation.

 ### Describe project experience including each phase of the SDLC and the project artifacts (design documents, requirements trace, test reports...) code and architecture walk-through